Rule 3358:5-11-10 | Purchasing policy.

 (A) Clark state community college shall endeavor to purchase materials and services in the proper quantity and quality, have them available at the time they are needed, and secure them at the lowest or best price from a responsible source.

-(B) The purchase of all equipment, supplies, and services for use within the college shall be the responsibility of the vice president for business affairs/treasurer.
-The authority to obligate the college for any expenditure of funds shall be limited to the approval of either the president, vice president for business affairs/treasurer, or to an employee who has been delegated that responsibility by the president or vice president for business affairs/treasurer.
+(B) While the purchase of all equipment, supplies, and services for use within the college is initiated through the college, the authority to obligate the college for any expenditure of funds shall be limited to the approval of either the president, treasurer or to an employee who has been delegated that responsibility by the president or treasurer.
 Employees making unauthorized purchases may be held personally liable for the purchase.

 (C) In order to ensure the adequate internal accounting controls, the following bidding guidelines have been established: